-Chuck is a transition era modeler with strong family ties to the Southern Pacific Coast Division.
-Chuck enjoys applying prototypically authentic operating rules and practices to model railroad layouts.
-His own Chittenden, Pajaro and Coyote depicts the Southern Pacific between Watsonville and San Jose and uses C/MRI with full ABS/CTC signaling in compliance with the prototype in that era.
+Chuck was a transition era modeler with strong family ties to the Southern Pacific Coast Division.
+Chuck enjoyed applying prototypically authentic operating rules and practices to model railroad layouts.
+His own Chittenden, Pajaro and Coyote depicted the Southern Pacific between Watsonville and San Jose and uses C/MRI with full ABS/CTC signaling in compliance with the prototype in that era.

-As the principal designer of the cpNode system, Chuck specializes in the C/MRI protocol for layout device management using various software environments.
+Chuck was the principal designer of the cpNode system.
 Working with Dr. Bruce Chubb, MMR, Chuck wrote the draft for CMRInet for submission to the NMRA as User Group Specification LCS-9.10.

-Chuck has presented clinics on practical signaling of model railroads using Arduino at regional and national meets and enjoys the challenge of studying and learning new signaling systems.
+Chuck presented clinics on practical signaling of model railroads using Arduino at regional and national meets and enjoys the challenge of studying and learning new signaling systems.
 Pre-1950 North American railroad signaling equipment, practices, and rules are of particular interest and focus.
-As a working crewmember on various Bay Area layouts, Chuck applies prototype signaling techniques and methods to these model railroad environments.

-Chuck is long time member of the Southern Pacific Historical and Technical Society and was the project manager in charge of the restoration of the Southern Pacific interlocking tower at Santa Clara.
+Chuck was a long time member of the Southern Pacific Historical and Technical Society and was the project manager in charge of the restoration of the Southern Pacific interlocking tower at Santa Clara.

 Chuck passed away in January of 2019